aungsettpaing/Machine-Learning/Simple Myanmar News Classifier/README.md

 # Usage

-It is only required to run the file "SMNC Model Usage.ipynb" (https://github.com/aungsettpaing/Machine-Learning/blob/master/Simple%20Myanmar%20News%20Classifier/SMNC%20Model%20Usage.ipynb) provided you want to test the model with your own testing news.
+It is only required to run the file ["SMNC Model Usage.ipynb"](https://github.com/aungsettpaing/Machine-Learning/blob/master/Simple%20Myanmar%20News%20Classifier/SMNC%20Model%20Usage.ipynb) provided you want to test the model with your own testing news.

-If you want to know how the model is constructed, then please check this file "SMNC Model Construction.ipynb" (https://github.com/aungsettpaing/Machine-Learning/blob/master/Simple%20Myanmar%20News%20Classifier/SMNC%20Model%20Construction.ipynb).
+If you want to know how the model is constructed, then please check this file ["SMNC Model Construction.ipynb"](https://github.com/aungsettpaing/Machine-Learning/blob/master/Simple%20Myanmar%20News%20Classifier/SMNC%20Model%20Construction.ipynb).

 # Acknowledgement